algorandfoundation/puya-ts-demo/MIGRATION.md

 ## Nominal Changes

 These are changes to the way things are named, but the functionality remains the same.
+This list is not exhaustive.

 | TEALScript                           | PuyaTS                        | Notes                                            |
 | ------------------------------------ | ----------------------------- | ------------------------------------------------ |